Top performers in America’s breadbasket

-The Limagrain Cereal Seeds Central Plains program is based out of Wichita, Kansas.
-The program is headed by Wheat Breeder Dr. Marla Hall.
-LCS programs produce 2,500 new crosses annually, a portion of which are HRWW lines.
-The most promising new crosses are quickly cycled through our Doubled Haploid program.
-Other proprietary germplasm is field tested in off-site nurseries located throughout the Central Plains.
-During off-season months, rapid cycle germplasm progression occurs through our Single Seed Descent facility in Fort Collins, Colorado.
-Additional technologies like Marker Assisted Selection (MAS) are used to produce varieties containing specific genes that provide beneficial resistance to various pests and pathogens, as well as excellent end-user characteristics.
+The Limagrain Cereal Seeds Central Plains program is based in Wichita, Kansas under Senior Wheat Breeder Dr. Marla Barnett.
+LCS programs produce thousands of new crosses annually, a proportion of which are bred exclusively for the Central Plains.
+The most promising new crosses are quickly cycled through our doubled haploid program.
+During summer months, proprietary germplasm is field tested in Nebraska, Kansas, Colorado, Oklahoma and Texas.
+Additional technologies, such as marker assisted selection (MAS), are used to produce varieties with specific genes that provide beneficial resistance to various pests and pathogens, as well as excellent end-use characteristics.

-At Limagrain Cereal Seeds LLC, we stand behind the fact that all varieties produced in our Central Plains breeding program have been extensively studied and field tested for consistency and performance across a wide range of environments and conditions long before they ever make their way to the farmer.
+At LCS, we stand behind the fact that all our Central Plains varieties have been extensively studied and field tested for consistency and performance across a wide range of environments and conditions long before they ever make their way to the farmer.

-If you would like more information on any of our Northern Plains wheat varieties, please click on the related variety name on the top right of this page or contact the sales manager for this region.
+To learn more about our elite Northern Plains varieties, click on the variety name organized by market class on the top right of this page or contact Sales Manager Drew Hendricker.